isaacnmm/pestpolicy-hugo2XX/content/posts/best-walking-shoes-travel/index.md

 ### [1.
 Cole Haan Women's Grandpro Tennis Leather Lace Ox Fashion Sneaker](https://www.amazon.com/dp/B01M641UHQ/?tag=p-policy-20)
 Cole Haan Women's Grandpro sneaker is the Best shoes for walking and standing all day as its incredibly lightweight and flexible allowing you all the comfort when exploring by foot.

 The shoes feature Rubber pods which give it excellent traction and grip, hence, chances of you slipping or falling while wearing the shoe are minimized.
-Further, the EVA outsole features �S technology for durability and comfort.
+Further, the EVA outsole features S technology for durability and comfort.
 Walking requires that you choose shoes that are lightweight and flexible.
 Well, Cole Haan Women's Grandpro Tennis Leather sneaker gives you all the walking comfort you need.
 Also, the footbed of these sneakers is covered by textiles allowing excellent breathability and comfort.
 Therefore, youll not worry about your feet sweating or smelling because of walking or standing for long hours.
 The upper of the shoe is built with smooth leather which you can easily suede to give the shoe more product life while leaving you feeling great and confident.
-Lightweight - Cole Haan Women's are surprisingly light with �S technology to give you the comfort and thrill of foot exploration.
+Lightweight - Cole Haan Women's are surprisingly light with S technology to give you the comfort and thrill of foot exploration.
 Your travel days may involve hours of walking and standing as such you need to invest in shoes that will allow you to make the most of your trip.
 Comfort - Cole Haan Women's is well-balanced and has excellent cushioning to allow you to go those extra miles in comfort without any knee or foot pain.
-Excellent Traction -�Cole Haan sneakers feature fantastic rubber pods on the heel and forefoot which provide great grip and traction protecting you from slips and unintended falls.
+Excellent Traction -Cole Haan sneakers feature fantastic rubber pods on the heel and forefoot which provide great grip and traction protecting you from slips and unintended falls.
 Excellent Cushioning - The footbed of this shoe has superior cushioning and support making it ideal for travel.
 Also, the rubber pods located on the forefoot and heel offer great traction allowing you to walk up and down with no fear of slipping or falling.
 Pros:
 - Exceptional Cushioning